 These steps apply to all of our currently available products.
 Before installing your plug-ins, please shut down your image editor.
 Once your image editor is closed, please launch the installer for the plug-in.
-During the installation process, you will reach the host selections screen.
+During the installation process, you will reach the Host Selection screen.

-Once you press Alt-C (Windows) or Option-C (Mac) on your keyboard when on this host selection screen, you will be presented with the custom install button.
+Press Alt-C (Windows) or Option-C (Mac) on your keyboard on the Host Selection screen, to show the the Custom Install button.
 It will not be available until you press Alt-C (Windows) or Option-C (Mac).
-If the button is grayed out, please uncheck all of the available hosts in the list.
-This will allow you to click the custom install button.
+If the button is grayed out, uncheck all of the available hosts in the list.
+This will allow you to click the Custom Install button.

 Here, you will tell the plug-in where you want it to be installed.
 As you see, I have chosen to install Eye Candy 6 into the default plug-in directories for the 32 and 64-bit versions of Photoshop CS5.

 There are several different default directories where you can install a plug-in.
 Keep in mind that if you chose a custom install location for Photoshop, these directories may be different.
 Once the install is finished, relaunch Photoshop and your plug-in should appear in the filter menu.